-- 1. Subject to these Rules, the arbitral tribunal may conduct the arbitration in whatever manner it considers appropriate, provided that the parties are treated with equality and that each party has the right to be heard and is given a fair opportunity to present its case. - 2.
-The tribunal shall conduct the proceedings with a view to expediting the resolution of the dispute.
-The tribunal may, promptly after being constituted, conduct a procedural hearing with the parties for the purpose of organizing, scheduling, and agreeing to procedures, including the setting of deadlines for any submissions by the parties.
-In establishing procedures for the case, the tribunal and the parties may consider how technology, including video, audio, or other electronic means, could be used to increase the efficiency and economy of the proceedings. - 3.
-At the procedural hearing, the tribunal shall discuss with the parties cybersecurity, privacy, and data protection to provide for an appropriate level of security and compliance in connection with the proceeding. - 4.
-The tribunal may decide preliminary issues, bifurcate proceedings, direct the order of proof, exclude cumulative or irrelevant testimony or other evidence, and direct the parties to focus their presentations on issues whose resolution could dispose of all or part of the case.

-- 5. At any time during the proceedings, the tribunal may order the parties to produce documents, exhibits, or other evidence it deems necessary or appropriate.
-Unless the parties agree otherwise in writing, the tribunal shall apply Article 24. - 6.
-Documents or information submitted to the tribunal by one party shall at the same time be transmitted by that party to all parties and, unless instructed otherwise by the Administrator, to the Administrator. - 7.
-The tribunal shall determine the admissibility, relevance, materiality, and weight of the evidence. - 8.
+- 1. Subject to these Rules, the arbitrator may conduct the arbitration in whatever manner it considers appropriate, provided that the parties are treated with equality and that each party has the right to be heard and is given a fair opportunity to present its case. - 2.
+The arbitrator shall conduct the proceedings with a view to expediting the resolution of the dispute.
+The arbitrator may, promptly after being constituted, conduct a procedural hearing with the parties for the purpose of organizing, scheduling, and agreeing to procedures, including the setting of deadlines for any submissions by the parties.
+In establishing procedures for the case, the arbitrator and the parties may consider how technology, including video, audio, or other electronic means, could be used to increase the efficiency and economy of the proceedings. - 3.
+At the procedural hearing, the arbitrator shall discuss with the parties cybersecurity, privacy, and data protection to provide for an appropriate level of security and compliance in connection with the proceeding. - 4.
+The arbitrator may decide preliminary issues, bifurcate proceedings, direct the order of proof, exclude cumulative or irrelevant testimony or other evidence, and direct the parties to focus their presentations on issues whose resolution could dispose of all or part of the case. - 5.
+At any time during the proceedings, the arbitrator may order the parties to produce documents, exhibits, or other evidence it deems necessary or appropriate.
+Unless the parties agree otherwise in writing, the arbitrator shall apply Article 24. - 6.
+Documents or information submitted to the arbitrator by one party shall at the same time be transmitted by that party to all parties and, unless instructed otherwise by the Administrator, to the Administrator. - 7.
+The arbitrator shall determine the admissibility, relevance, materiality, and weight of the evidence. - 8.
 The parties shall make every effort to avoid unnecessary delay and expense in the arbitration.
-The arbitral tribunal may allocate costs, draw adverse inferences, and take such additional steps as are necessary to protect the efficiency and integrity of the arbitration.
+The arbitrator may allocate costs, draw adverse inferences, and take such additional steps as are necessary to protect the efficiency and integrity of the arbitration. - 9.
+After the arbitrator's appointment, the arbitrator may schedule a procedural conference call with the parties, their representatives, and the Administrator to discuss the procedure and schedule for the case.
+Within 14 days of appointment, the arbitrator shall issue a procedural order.